srnichols/StampsPattern/docs/DATA_STRATEGY_PLAN.md

 - Azure Files
   - Layout: Directory-per-tenant; snapshots + Azure Backup for restore.
-  - DR: ZRS for in-region; Standard may support GZRS/RA-GZRS (verify region); Premium is typically ZRS-only—pair with backups or sync tooling for cross-region.
+  - DR: ZRS for in-region; Standard may support GZRS/RA-GZRS (verify region); Premium is typically ZRS-only, pair with backups or sync tooling for cross-region.

 ### Guardrails and checks